paulipa/sico-wiki/community/emissary.md

 # The Emissary Program
 The emissary program is designed to allow third party entities to raise fleets for LinkNet members without the need of a permanent [partnership](https://wiki.eve-linknet.com/en/community/rules-and-requirements#partner-requirements) with the community.

+All emissary based content and fleets should be raised inside our systems and use our communication channels.
+This program is not to advertise your corporation but to advertise your content.
+For corporation advertisement see the [partnership](https://wiki.eve-linknet.com/en/community/rules-and-requirements#partner-requirements) program

 ## Requirements
 In order to qualify for the emissary program you will need to ensure us that you are qualified to raise fleets for the content type you are aiming at.
 This is to make sure that all of the fleets, classes and events that are advertised for our community members reach our quality standards.